 Column 4 of Table 2 breaks the conflict variable from column 3 into conflicts that occurred in the six months preceding the quarter of the survey, and the six months that include the quarter of the survey and the subsequent quarter.
 Overall, both interactions show a positive association with taboo adherence.
 This is also the case when focusing on urban households (column 5).
-However, this is not the case when focusing on rural households (column 6), where records of religious conflict are associated with increased religious identification in the months follow-ing the recorded conflict, but not before.
+However, this is not the case when focusing on rural households (column 6), where records of religious conflict are associated with increased religious identification in the months following the recorded conflict, but not before.
 This finding for rural areas is not consistent with the simple reverse causation worry outlined above where increasing religiosity-and the associated adherence to religious taboos-always drive conflict and thus precede it.

 The second potential confound is that less beef consumption by lower-caste Hindus during times of conflict could simply be a matter of availability.
 For example, Hindus may no longer feel safe traveling to Muslim areas to purchase beef.
-Such availability issues may not be fully captured by our price controls or the good-district-time fixed effects.
-If so, we would expect the observed effects to be strongest in places where people of different religions live in separate neighborhoods.
-In these places, purchasing goods taboo to your religion during times of conflict may necessitate traveling to hostile neighborhoods.

-To explore this hypothesis, Table 3 adds interactions of local religious homogeneity to the specification in equation (3).
-The odd-numbered columns use the cross-sectional identification strategy and the even-numbered columns show our preferred panel identification.
+Such availability issues should at least partly be captured by our price controls and the good-district-time fixed effects.
+However, to address this concern more directly, we use information obtained from the NSS surveys on the religion and location of butchers in India in the three survey rounds.
+If Hindu/Muslim conflict prevents Hindus patronizing Muslim butchers and vice versa, we should expect this availability bias to be stronger in locations with few butchers of alternative religions.
+To explore this hypothesis, Table 3 adds interactions with the share of non Hindu/Muslim butchers in that region to the specification in equation (3).
+Column 1 uses the cross-sectional identification strategy and column 4